Skip to content

 Assessing a PID

-The PID Coordinator will assess the disclosure in accordance with the PID Act, the PID standards and WorkCover’s PID policy, and any other relevant procedures.
+The PID Coordinator will assess the disclosure in accordance with the PID Act, the PID standards and WorkCover’s PID policy, and any other relevant procedures, following initial review by the appointed investigator.

-Once the matter has been assessed as a PID, the PID Coordinator will advise the discloser:
+Once the matter is assessed as a PID, the PID Coordinator will advise the discloser:

 • that their information has been received and assessed as a PID;